My Ideal LiteSpeed Cache Settings for WordPress Websites

 8. Tuning Settings – JS

-Tuning JavaScript settings is mainly helpful if you are not using Guest Mode or Optimization.
+Tuning JavaScript settings is helpful if you are not using Guest Mode or Optimization.
 However, some JavaScript resources can still flag errors in your web performance test results even with Guest Mode and Optimization turned on.
 This section is where you address those JavaScript issues, specifically in the JS Delayed Includes text box.

 9. Tuning Settings – CSS